 Contact: haiminhu (at) seas.upenn.edu

-I am a second-year master student in the Department of Electrical and Systems Engineering at the University of Pennsylvania, working in the GRASP Lab with Prof. George Pappas and Prof. Manfred Morari in the area of distributed model predictive control (MPC) and its applications to robotic and cyber-physical systems.
+Hello and welcome!
+I am a second-year master student in the Department of Electrical and Systems Engineering at the University of Pennsylvania.
+Currently I work in the GRASP Lab with Prof. George Pappas and Prof. Manfred Morari.
+My research is centered around model predictive control (MPC), multi-agent systems, machine learning and robotics.

 I received my bachelor degree with honor in Electronic and Information Engineering from ShanghaiTech University, proudly among its first cohort of bachelor students since the university was founded in 2013.
 During my senior year I studied as a visiting undergraduate student in the Department of EECS at UC Berkeley.